Peachey-Schoorl/Gunk/cuts-my-hair.md

 This morning, I woke up bald.
 Not “bold”, as in brave and eager to face the day.
 Rearing and roaring.
 But “bald”, as in, without hair.

 I didn’t notice at first.
 Not until I reached the bathroom, that holds the only mirror in the house.
 For a moment I thought I had an uninvited guest.
-I did not have much hair on my head to begin with as, except for one long lock of hair in the front, the hairdresser had sheered most of my skull to a close-cropped coupe only a day before.
+I did not have much hair on my head to begin with.
+Only a day before, the hairdresser had sheered most of my skull to a close-cropped coupe.
+All except for one long lock at the front.
 But even those mere millimeters were enough to surprise me.
 Especially with my eyebrows missing.

 That made the strange face in the mirror look even more surprised than I already felt.